 You use the Constraints panel of the Implementation Options dialog box to specify target frequency and timing constraint files for design synthesis.
-Depending on the synthesis tool you are using and the device you specify, the types of constraint files you can apply for the implementation may vary.
-See the table below for a complete list of option types you can apply.

 See Specifying Global Frequency and Constraint Files, on page 79, in the User Guide for details.

 Option Description Frequency Sets the default global frequency.
 You can either set the global frequency here or in the Project view.
 To override the default you set here, set individual clock constraints from the SCOPE interface.
-Tcl equivalent: set_option -frequency frequency Auto Constrain When enabled and no clocks are defined, the software automatically constrains the design to achieve the best possible timing.
+Tcl equivalent: set_option -frequency Auto Constrain When enabled and no clocks are defined, the software automatically constrains the design to achieve the best possible timing.
 It does this by reducing periods of each individual clock and the timing of any timed I/O paths in successive steps.
-See Using Auto Constraints, on page 370 in the User Guide for information about using this option.
+See Auto Constraints, on page 142 for an explanation, and Using Auto Constraints, on page 373 in the User Guide for information about using this option.
 You can also set this option in the Project view.
 Tcl equivalent: set_option -frequency auto

 Option Description Use clock period for unconstrained IO Determines whether default constraints are used for I/O ports that do not have user-defined constraints.
 When disabled, only set_input_delay or set_output_delay constraints are considered during synthesis or forward-annotated after synthesis.
-When enabled, the software considers any explicit set_input_delay or set_output_delay constraints.
+When enabled, the software considers any explicit set_input_delay or set_output_delay constraints, as before.
 In addition, for all ports without explicit constraints, it uses constraints based on the clock period of the attached registers.
 Both the explicit and implicit constraints are used for synthesis and forward-annotation.
 The default is off (disabled) for new designs.
-Tcl equivalent: set_option -auto_constrain_io 0 1 Constraint Files Specifies which timing constraints (FDC) files to use for the implementation.
-Select the check box to choose a file.
-For block-level files in the compile-point flows, the Module column shows the name of the module or compile point.
-Constraint Files SDC Specifies which timing constraints (SDC) files to use for the implementation.
-Select the check box to choose a file.
-For block-level files in the compile-point flows, the Module column shows the name of the module or compile point.
+Tcl equivalent: set_option -auto_constrain_io 0 1 Constraint Files SDC, FDC Specifies which timing constraints files to use for the implementation.
+Enable the checkbox to select a file.
+050,150 For the Synplify Pro tool, block-level files in the compile-point flows, the Module column shows the name of the module or compile point.
 Identify (IDC) Specifies the instrumentation design constraints (IDC) files that add compiler pragmas in these files to the design RTL for the instrumented signals and break points.
 Enable the check box to select a file.